pmean/build-website/text/15/08/h-index.md

     histones, surplus cytoplasm, apoptosis and DNA fragmentation.
 Cited in 24 publications.
-25. Article: Comparison of the Burkard and Allergenco MK-3 volumetric collectors. Â Â Â  Cited in 24 publications.
+25. Article: Comparison of the Burkard and Allergenco MK-3 volumetric collectors.
+Cited in 24 publications.
 26. Article: Semen quality and hormone levels among radiofrequency heater operators.
 Cited in 23 publications.
 27. Article: Measuring Male Reproductive Hormones for Occupational Field